nismod/smif/docs/developers.rst

 -------------------

-As a general guideline, `smif`_ fails fast, with errors that users can understand in context, whether they call smif through the python api, CLI, HTTP API or GUI.
+As a general guideline, `smif`_ fails fast, with errors that users can understand in context, whether they call smif through the python api or CLI.

-When handling errors, we raise custom exceptions (with an informative name and message) which can be communicated out through STDERR, HTTP response or error box.
+When handling errors, we raise custom exceptions (with an informative name and message) which can be communicated out through STDERR.

 In normal operations, we catch all errors from the standard library and other dependencies close to where they may arise, re-raising with a custom `SmifException` if it